sturlabragason/terraform_state_artifact/README.md

         encryptionkey: ${{ secrets.encryptionkey }}
 ```

-You can choose to disable apply:
+You can choose to skip `terraform apply`:

 ```yaml
 steps: